corybagozzi/modular-agentic-code-review/README.md

 2. **Create your module:**
    - Use `tech_stacks/template.md` as starting point
    - Follow format of existing modules
-   - Keep focused (2-4K tokens)
+   - Keep focused and concise
 3. **Test it** on real code
 4. **Submit PR** with:
    - Description of what it covers
    - Example usage
-   - Token estimate

 **Most wanted contributions:**
 - [ ] Payment security module (Stripe, PayPal)